5 Ways to Reduce Wrinkles Naturally

 Natural olive oil can help your skin stay soft and supple.
 Gently massage a few drops on your face before bedtime and rinse with a soft towel.
 You’ll wake to skin that’s soft and healthy looking, says Troy, Michigan–based plastic surgeon Anthony Youn, MD, author of The Age Fix: A Leading Plastic Surgeon Reveals How to Really Look 10 Years Younger and a plastic surgeon with Youn Plastic Surgery in Troy, MI.
 “Olive oil is great for the skin as a moisturizer,” he says.
 “It is also full of anti-inflammatory omega-3 fatty acids, which is good for the skin.”
 If you have oily or acne-prone, talk to your dermatologist before putting any oil-based product on your skin.
 Learn more about the healthy and beauty benefits of olive oil.

 Using your favorite gentle lotion, take a few minutes to give your face a massage with a firm but gentle touch.
 Focus on problem areas like your neck, under your eyes, and your forehead.
 “Facial massage may help enhance blood flow to the skin and delivery of oxygen and nutrients,” Dr. Zeichner explains.
 “It also may help improvement lymphatic drainage of fluid that may lead to facial and under eye puffiness.”
-Check out these 17 tricks for a soothing self massage.
+Here’s what a lymphatic drainage massage can do for your whole body.

 Denise I Johnson/Shutterstock